jaberbel/Pasteur_workshop/README.md

 # Pasteur_workshop
 GIS workshop for Pasteur institute
 This workshop is an intro to using R and GIS.
+Please download the folder in your Desktop.
+You will find all the code documents needed and the powerpoint presentation

 R Packages:
 - library (sp)